Bg

 If you have a partner or share regular caretaking duties with another family member, get on the same page with them.
 Set up a system for nighttime wakings where you take turns, work in shifts, alternate nap duties, or take turns sleeping in on the weekend.

 Parents are expected to feel heightened stress and anxiety.
 This is very common and you are not alone.
 Talking about these feelings helps alleviate your burden.
 Speak to your healthcare provider if you are experiencing symptoms of anxiety or stress.
-You can also call the Substance Abuse and Mental Health Services Administration (SAMHSA) National Helpline at 1-800-662-HELP for support or information about care near you.
+You can also call the (SAMHSA) National Helpline at 1-800-662-HELP for support or information about care near you.

 It’s easy to believe that our children’s needs come first.
 Sometimes that’s true.
 But in general, we’re better parents to our kids when we focus on our own health too.